KHADC rebuts govt claim on NOC to rail project - The Shillong Times

 “But it was resolved in the meeting not to issue the NOC.
 Till today we have stuck to this decision,” Chyne added.

-As of now, there seems to be no end in sight of the impasse as all the stakeholders are in no mood the soften their stand.
+As of now, there seems to be no end in sight to the impasse as all the stakeholders are in no mood to soften their stand.

 Comments are closed.